 The condensed financial statements included herein have been prepared by PCTEL, Inc. (unless otherwise noted, "PCTEL", "we", "us" or "our" refers to PCTEL, Inc.), pursuant to the laws and regulations of the Securities and Exchange Commission.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations.
 In the opinion of management, the disclosures are adequate to make the information not misleading.
 The condensed balance sheet as of December 31, 2000 has been derived from the audited financial statements as of that date, but does not include all disclosures required by generally accepted accounting principles.
-These financial statements and notes thereto, included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission.
+These financial statements and notes should be read in conjunction with the audited financial statements and notes thereto, included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission.

 The unaudited condensed financial statements reflect all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of financial position, results of operations and cash flows for the periods indicated.
-The results of operations for the three and six months ended June 30, 2001 are not necessarily indicative of the results that may be expected for future quarters or the year ending December 31, 2001.
+The results of operations for the three and nine months ended September 30, 2001 are not necessarily indicative of the results that may be expected for future quarters or the year ending December 31, 2001.